AadilU/ChessGameCS100/README.md

 ## Project Description
-When creating a chess game, we need to consider the graphical user interface so that the user does not need to type every single move and can easily see the board.
-We also want this interface to be compatible with different platforms.
-After researching the GUI frameworks, it seems that [Qt](https://www.qt.io) is one of the best and most widely used.
-This framework should be used to handle the front end and input.

 Creating and implementing designs to a chess game is interesting to us because we want to explore how developing a game can lead us to making more complex games in the future.
-We, as a team, think chess is a game where users would need a strategy and logical thinking in order to win the game.
+We, as a team, think chess is a game where users would need strategy and logical thinking in order to win the game.
 Moreover, creating this type of game is very important to us as we would like to apply our programming skills and knowledge to design a game that is both competitive and fun for users to play.

-The input will be taken from the user's mouse in order to move and select their desired piece.
-The output will be an updated chess board after every move so both players are able to know the state of the game.
-The features we plan to implement are the projection of a typical chess board, the chess game, the ability to save and reload a game, and finally the ability to play against a computer.
+We plan on implementing our version of chess with C++ to focus on object oriented style programming and will use CMake to execute our program.
+The input for this game will be taken from the user's keyboard in order to move and select their desired piece, and the output will be an updated chess board after every move so both players are able to see and know the state of the game.
+The features we plan to implement are the projection of a typical chess board, the chess game, show the direction pieces are allowed to move, the ability to save and reload a game, and finally the ability to play against a computer.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to:
  > * Create an "Epic" (note) for each feature.
 Place these epics in the `Backlog` column